 This post contains affiliate links.
-If you purchase through these links, you’ll help support Average But Inspired at no added cost to you, and you’ll receive some products that I love!
 To read my full disclosure policy, please click here.
 Many thanks to DecoArt for providing the awesome paint for this project!
 The project and opinions are all my own.

-My son’s bunk beds are sort of an ugly wood tone, and one that looks really bad with the color of this dresser.
+My son’s bunk beds are an orange wood tone – one that looks really bad with the color of this dresser.
 Since we purchased the beds used and for a bargain price, I got over the color pretty quickly.
 (I figure we saved around $700 by purchasing them used.)
 And since I’m too lazy to paint bunk beds, I decided to paint the dresser in an effort to make his furniture not look so awful together.

 Since we’re going with a vintage aviation look in the room, I knew I wanted to do a gray color on the dresser.
-I checked out DecoArt’s line of Americana Decor Chalky Finish paints and decided to mix two of their grays — Yesteryear and Relic — to create my own hybrid color.
+I checked out DecoArt’s line of Americana Decor Chalky Finish paints and decided to mix two of their gray chalk paint colors — Yesteryear and Relic — to create my own hybrid color.

 I was able to apply my second coat almost immediately, and was totally pleased that the coverage was fabulous!
 Two coats, and 16 oz. of paint, was all it took for this entire piece of dark furniture!

 After I was sure that the paint was totally dry, I applied a protective topcoat of SC Johnson Paste Wax, using my large natural bristle brush.
-(DecoArt has a line of finishing waxes, too, but since I already had finishing wax at home, I didn’t want to be greedy and ask them to send me theirs.
-If it’s anywhere near the quality of their paint, I am sure it’s amazing.)
-I let that dry to a haze, buffed it out, and promptly felt my arms scream in pain from being used in an unusual way.
-The pain was worth it though, because a wax finish produces such a beautiful, velvety result.
-I just love the finish.
+(DecoArt has a line of finishing waxes, too, but since I already had finishing wax at home, I didn’t want to be greedy and ask them to send me theirs.)

 A couple of days later, I got out my Briwax Dark Wax and got to “vintageizing” (made up word) the dresser.
 I wanted to give it some depth and character, so I streaked on the wax with a lint free cloth.
 I was a little overzealous though and got some MAJOR streaks and mistakes (on the dresser and on myself).

-Now the finished piece looks like this with its new color and new hardware!
+Now my childhood dresser looks like new with its gray chalk paint makeover and new hardware!

 I can’t believe the difference!
-It’s so much better for a boy now (in my opinion), and I think it helps set the stage for the vintage aviation room to come!
+It’s so much better for a boy now (in my opinion), and I think it helps set the stage for the vintage aviation bedroom!